-

 The Better Way: Solutions2Share’s External User Manager

-With External User Manager for Microsoft Teams, you can easily keep an overview of guests in your tenant.
+With External User Manager for Microsoft Teams and Microsoft 365, you can easily keep an overview of all M365 guests.
 The app offers an invitation and approval workflow where not only Team owners can approve new guests, but also any other person you add to the approver list.
 It also features an onboarding portal for new guests.
 You can upload information and documents that have to be signed.
-External User Manager also helps with lifecycles for automatically removing guests from your environment and your AD – a tangible relief for your admin.
+With lifecycles for automatically removing guests from your environment and your AD – a tangible relief for your admin – your Microsoft 365 security will be significantly improved.

 Want Clearer Oversight of External Users?